G-Research/dgraph-lanl-csr/README.md

 |||||||
 |**sum**         |1,648,275,307|                 |27 / 11               |1,627,284,722|11,026,459,849|

+The dataset requires 11 GB (`.txt.gz`) / 89 GB (`.txt`) / 11 GB (`.parquet`) disk space.
+The RDF version is 41 GB in size (`.gz`), Dgraph requires 191 GB disk space to store the data.

 The dataset contains some null values in four columns: authentication type (55%) and logon type (14%) in `auth.txt.gz` as well as source (71%) and destination port (64%) in `flow.txt.gz`.
 All other columns have values in all rows.

-The RDF version is 41 GB in size (.gz), loading the dataset into Dgraph requires 191 GB disk space.
+Two tables have duplicate rows: `flow.txt.gz` has 6,569,939 and `redteam.txt.gz` has 12 duplicates.
+These get de-duplicated and respective nodes provide the number of duplicates in the `occurrences` property.

 ## Download dataset